Dallas International School: Curriculum

-In preschool through kindergarten, 50% of the education is in French, 40% in English and 10% in Spanish.
+In early childhood (i.e., 2–5 years old), 50% of the education is in French, 40% in English and 10% in Spanish.
 In elementary school grades, about 70% of instruction is in French and 30% in English.
 In addition, students have one hour of Spanish instruction per week.
 In middle school grades, all subjects are taught in French.
 English education occurs 3 to 5 hours per week.
-A student may take either Mandarin Chinese, German or Spanish for three hours per week.
-In high school, a student may stay in a French language education track, or may take an English language International Baccalaureate track.
+A student may take either Mandarin, German, or Spanish for three hours per week.

+In high school, a student may stay in the French language track leading to the French Baccalaureate Diploma, or may enter the English language track leading to the International Baccalaureate (IB) Diploma.
+While a majority of students choose to pursue the Bilingual IB Diploma, DIS is one of only a handful of schools worldwide that offers students access to the Advanced Bilingual IB Diploma.

+Beginning in the 2025-26 school year, DIS will be expanding its International Program from 5th to 12th grades, with core courses taught in English.
+DIS is a candidate school for the IB Middle Years Programme (IB MYP), which is offered in 6th through 10th grades and leads to the school's longstanding IB Diploma Programme, which has been in place since 2007.
+As a candidate school for the IB Career-related Programme (IB CP), DIS students also have the opportunity to pursue career-related studies in aviation during high school.
+Students in all three IB programs can pursue language acquisition in French, German, Mandarin, and Spanish.

 Location

 Dallas International School has two campuses located in North Dallas.
-The lower school campus (pre-k 2 to fourth grade) is referred to as the Churchill campus and is located at 6039 Churchill Way, Dallas, Texas 75230.
+The lower school campus (EC2 to 4th grade) is referred to as the Churchill campus and is located at 6039 Churchill Way, Dallas, Texas 75230.
 The upper school campus (5th grade to 12th grade) is referred to as the Waterview campus and is located at 17811 Waterview Parkway, Dallas, Texas 75252.